- Big 4 firms like Deloitte are quietly moving down-market, targeting India’s 75 million MSMEs.

 - AI-backed insights layer

-Fix the partner problem: For decades, partners built careers by becoming the definitive voice on FEMA, cross-border M&A, or indirect tax…That intellectual edge is being commoditised fast.
+For decades, partners built careers by becoming the definitive voice on FEMA, cross-border M&A, or Indirect Tax…That intellectual edge is being commoditised fast.

 The partners most at risk are the deep subject matter experts who were never trained to think commercially.

-The good news?
-Firms do not need to build proprietary code.
-The market is flooding with low-cost vertical AI tools, open-source LLMs, and free tools.
+But Firms do not need to build proprietary code.
+The market is flooded with low-cost vertical AI tools, open-source LLMs, and free tools.

 As one CA firm partner explained it perfectly: